elixir-europe/sco-community/docs/pages/tools/index.md

 ###### BE3

-A549, CCL.185.IG, NCI-H596 (HTB178) and PC9 cell lines for BE1 will be used to generate combined scRNAseq and scATACseq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
+A549, CCL.185.IG, NCI-H596 (HTB178) and PC9 cell lines will be used to generate combined scRNAseq and scATACseq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

 **Actual state of the project:** Ordered 10XGenomics multi-omics kit.